Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Highway 101 runs through the center of Depoe Bay, where it becomes lined with restaurants and shops, as well as a walkway overlooking the ocean.
 The town is a fun place to do some window shopping and perhaps pick up a souvenir of your trip.

-There are a few restaurants in Depoe Bay where you can get an ocean view during dinner.
+Depoe Bay has a few restaurants where you can get an ocean view during dinner:

-Tidal Raves is a seafood spot on the north end of town and is one of the first restaurants you pass on your way in.
+Tidal Raves is a seafood spot on the north end of town.
+It’s one of the first restaurants you pass if you’re coming from Lincoln City.
 They have a good drink menu, including wine and craft cocktails.
 They don’t take reservations, so you may want to put your name down and explore the town if there’s a wait.
+A heads up for fellow vegetarians, your options will be limited to the drink menu.

-Mazatlan is a hole-in-the-wall Mexican restaurant that is real hidden gem.
+Mazatlan is a hole-in-the-wall Mexican restaurant that is a real hidden gem.
 Chips come hot to the table as soon as you sit down, and beer comes with a chilled glass.
 Even better, there’s a view of the ocean and the Whale Watching Center.
-We loved this laid back and comfortable spot.
+We loved this laid-back and comfortable spot.

-In summary, the best stops on the Oregon Coast from Lincoln City to Depoe Bay are:
+Best stops on the Oregon Coast from Lincoln City to Depoe Bay, the summary:

 Roads End State Recreation Site